muescha/presentations/functional-programming/README.md

 # Do Monads Matter?
 ### Functional Programming for People Who Hate Math

+This repo is the source code for the Presentation [Functional Programming for People Who Hate Math](https://jlengstorf.github.io/presentations/functional-programming/slides/#/)

 ### tl;dr

 Used properly, functional programming means cleaner code, easier maintenance, and simpler testing.
 But most of us will never use it.
 Why?
 Because **functional programming is usually explained with jargon**, complex math, and some nonsense about monads or whatever.
 And math is hard, so most of us run away screaming. **But here's the thing: functional programming doesn't actually require math.** This talk explains how we can get the benefits of functional programming today — with _no math required_.